Slacky300/StreamVault/readme.md

 ## Acknowledgements

-- BullMQ for enterprise-grade job queue management
+- BullMQ for robust job queue management
 - AWS SDK for JavaScript for S3 integration
 - Archiver for streaming ZIP creation